Wohlstand/DJApogeeAudioLib/README.md

 - Can't correctly play stereo files (the support wasn't be here officially, old readme contains that note).
 - Distorted playback on stereo outputs.
 - It's unknown will Pro Audio Spectrum and SoundScape work as code wasn't tested on hardware nor emulator.
+- Stereo 16-bit gets played with increase tempo (looks like the x86box has a DMA buffer limit size or the bug in the code...).